 Ransomware attack prompts multistate hospital chain to divert some emergency room patients elsewhere

-The healthcare chain diverted patients from some of its ERs to other hospitals.
+A ransomware attack has prompted a healthcare chain that operates in six states to divert patients from at least some of its emergency rooms to other hospitals

 NASHVILLE, Tenn. -- A ransomware attack has prompted a healthcare chain that operates 30 hospitals in six states to divert patients from at least some of its emergency rooms to other hospitals, while putting certain elective procedures on pause, the company announced.